simboden/BVtkNodes/docs/BVTKNodes.rst

 3. `esowc/sci_vis <https://github.com/esowc/sci_vis>`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A recent, more developed version with new features for Blender 2.79b using VTK 8.2.0.
+A version with new features for Blender 2.79b using VTK 8.2.0.
 Old Blender version is used for stability and `animation features that are not yet working correctly in Blender 2.80 or newer <https://developer.blender.org/T66392>`_.